hernantz/blog/content/bill-em-all.md

 watched the movie).
 It might also overlap with a stocks system, since each purchase or refund has to be accounted as a monetary and material transaction.

-Getting paid is a whole topic on it's own, you can issue single invoice but get paid in several instalments for example.
+Getting paid is a whole topic on it's own.
+You can issue single invoice but get paid in several instalments for example.
 These systems are known as **payment gateways**, an need to interact with the billing system too.